TRANSFORM- 2020-2021 Events

 12/17/2020

 The way that sensitive topics are covered by the media has an impact on those directly involved and on the community.
 This is especially true for stories involving child abuse and neglect.
-In this webinar, two experienced reporters will share their experiences with covering stories involving child abuse and neglect.
-For professionals who work in the field of child abuse and neglect, and for researchers who study child maltreatment, this webinar will share insights on how to best interact with journalists and the media.
+In this webinar, two experienced reporters shared their experiences with covering stories involving child abuse and neglect.
+For professionals who work in the field of child abuse and neglect, and for researchers who study child maltreatment, this webinar shared insights on how to best interact with journalists and the media.

 Click here to access a recording of this webinar.